kako-nawao/ffconv/README.md

 ## Where?

-It barely works right now, and some important functionality is missing:
+It works right now, but some important functionality is missing:

 + Definition of profiles by users, probably as text files (json, yaml)
 + Option to *append* converted streams to original ones instead of replacing them
-+ Execution of media conversions concurrently (possibly)